bennyhuo/KotlinBlogTranslation/original/Improving Java Interop Top-Level Functions and Properties.md

 <p></p>
 {% endraw %}

-Note the name of the class: <code>BarPackage</code>.
-It is derived from the short name of the package: <code>bar</code>.
+Note the name of the class: `BarPackage`.
+It is derived from the short name of the package: `bar`.
 The rest is easy: static methods.
 So, we can refer to them from Java:

 {% raw %}
 <p></p>